-Amy has served as Co-Chair of the statewide Minnesota Lavender Bar Association and has been recognized as a “Rising Star” (2012-2015) and "Super Lawyer" (2016-present) by Super Lawyers, as a member of the “Best LGBT Lawyers Under 40 – Class of 2012” by the National LGBT Bar Association (2012), as a Fellow of the American Bar Foundation (2012-present), and as an “Up and Coming Attorney” by Minnesota Lawyer (2011).
+Amy has served as Co-Chair of the statewide Minnesota Lavender Bar Association and has been recognized as an “Up and Coming Attorney” by Minnesota Lawyer (2011), a “Rising Star” (2012-2015) and "Super Lawyer" (2016-present) by Super Lawyers, and as a member of the “Best LGBT Lawyers Under 40 – Class of 2012” by the National LGBT Bar Association (2012).
+She is a Fellow of the American Bar Foundation (2012-present), and a Fellow of the Litigation Counsel of America (2021).

 Amy is experienced in all phases of litigation, from pre-suit counseling to trial.
 Representative cases include:

 Litigation and Arbitration:

 - Trial counsel for Fortune 100 Corporation in Southern District of New York Bankruptcy Court in defense of $300+ million fraudulent transfer allegations regarding complex tax planning.

 - Obtained dismissal of a RICO class action against a Fortune 50 company.
 In addition, obtained a sanctions award against the plaintiff’s counsel, a national law firm, for various discovery abuses and misrepresentations.

 - Defense of Fortune 100 Corporation in securities fraud class action in District of Minnesota.

 - Defended clients in white-collar crime cases, including allegations of federal mail fraud, bank fraud, misapplication of bank funds, income-tax evasion, and federal false statements.

 - Trial counsel for graphics processor in patent litigation in Western District of Wisconsin.

 - Second-chaired week-long FINRA arbitration.
 Conducted direct and cross-examinations of numerous fact and expert witnesses.